-Located in the Contemporary Resort at Walt Disney World, Chef Mickey’s is a character buffet which is a great way to have your little one meet Mickey and friends while eating!
+Located in Disney’s Contemporary Resort at Walt Disney World, Chef Mickey’s is a character dining experience which is a great way to have your little one meet Mickey Mouse and friends while eating!
 (Little known fact – the proper name is Chef Mickey’s but everyone seems to refer to it as Chef Mickey!)
-Here are some things you should know.
+Here are some things you should know about this fun Walt Disney World restaurant.

 What You Need to Know About Chef Mickey’s

-The Meal.
-Let’s get the negatives out of the way first, shall we?
-Depending on who you ask, most people are not overly thrilled about the quality of food at Chef Mickey’s.
-People say it’s overcooked, cold, lacking in flavor and simply low-quality, cheaper ingredient food are the comments frequently heard.
+Let’s get some of the negatives out of the way first, shall we?
+Depending on who you ask, most people are not overly thrilled about the food quality at Chef Mickey’s.
+Some of the most common complaints are: the food is overcooked, cold, lacking in flavor and simply low-quality, cheaper ingredients.

 Here’s an idea of what’s on the menu!
 As usual, this changes so be sure to check here for an updated menu.